Trump administration pushes to revive White House ballroom project after shooting

 President Donald Trump tours Ballroom construction around the outside the White House, Tuesday, May 19, 2026, in Washington.
 (AP Photo/Jacquelyn Martin)

-Trump tours Ballroom construction around the outside the White House, Tuesday, May 19, 2026, in Washington (AP Photo/Jacquelyn Martin)
+Trump tours Ballroom construction around the outside of the White House, Tuesday, May 19, 2026, in Washington (AP Photo/Jacquelyn Martin)

-Administration outlines extensive security features
+Administration details security features

 In the latest filing, Blanche detailed what the administration described as advanced military-grade security measures planned for the facility.